mcgregorian1/sealR/README.md

     }
 }
 ```
-After saving, add the documentation lines like this.
+Then add the documentation lines like this.
+You don't need to save.
 ```r
 #' A Cat Function
 #'